-Under given environmental conditions, root length and shoot length reveals the performance of the seed and it is the measure of seedling vigour (Woodstock and Combs, 1964).
-The present study shows that the root length and shoot length increased with advances in maturity stages and the maximum seedling length was attained at 50 DAA which was concurred with maximum dry weight of seed.
-The maximum dry matter production (0.894 g/10 seedlings) was attained at 50 DAA and thereafter it was slightly reduced due to the development of inbuilt mechanism that involved in the disorganization of cell organelles after physiological maturity (Table 3).
-The calculated vigour index was maximum at 50 DAA which was coincided with maximum dry weight and germination per cent of the seed (Figure 4) due to seed membrane organization and increases in enzyme synthesis (Table 3).
-Krishnakumary (2012) reported the similar findings in vegetable cowpea varieties.
+Under given environmental conditions, root length and shoot length reveals the performance of the seed, and it is the measure of seedling vigor (Woodstock and Combs, 1964).
+The present study shows that the root length and shoot length increased with advances in maturity stages, and the maximum seedling length was attained at 50 DAA, which was concurred with the maximum dry weight of seed.
+The maximum dry matter production (0.894 g/10 seedlings) was attained at 50 DAA, and thereafter, it was slightly reduced due to the development of inbuilt mechanism involved in the disorganization of cell organelles after physiological maturity (Table 3).
+The calculated vigor index was maximum at 50 DAA, which was coincided with maximum dry weight and germination per cent of the seed (Figure 4) due to seed membrane organization and increases in enzyme synthesis (Table 3).
+Krishnakumary (2012) reported similar findings in vegetable cowpea varieties.

-Protein content during the maturity stages showed the increasing trend and reached maximum (34.7%) at 50 DAA which was coincided with maximum dry weight of the seed (Table 2).
+Protein content during the maturity stages showed the increasing trend and reached maximum (34.7%) at 50 DAA, which was coincided with the maximum dry weight of the seed (Table 2).
 The electrical conductivity (EC) of seeds increased up to 35 DAA due to poor membrane stability.
-Thereafter, EC decreased and finally reached stability at 50 DAA (606.3 µS/m) which was coincided with maximum germination capacity of seeds.
-Simon and Mills (1983) also reported that the poor quality seeds have poor membrane stability and it became stable at physiological maturity of seeds.
+Thereafter, EC decreased and finally reached stability at 50 DAA (606.3 µS/m) which was coincided with the maximum germination capacity of seeds.
+Simon and Mills (1983) also reported that the poor quality seeds have poor membrane stability, and it became stable at physiological maturity of seeds.

-The visual index of seed maturation is pod and seed colour.
-As the seed mature, the vascular system of the integumentary was destroyed which was coincided with turning of seed coat colour (Carlson, 1973).
-In this study (Fig. 1 & 2), it was observed that pod colour changes from green colour at 10 DAA to brown colour at 50 DAA and the seed colour changes from greyed red group (184 A) at 10 DAA to black group (202 A) at 50 DAA.
-The colour indicated was based on Royal Horticultural Society (RHS) colour chart.
-The optimum time for harvesting seeds at physiological maturity was indicated by brown colour of pods and black group (202 A) of seeds at 50 DAA which was coincided with maximum seed quality characters.
+The visual index of seed maturation is pod and seed color.
+As the seed matures, the vascular system of the integumentary was destroyed, which was coincided with the turning of seed coat color (Carlson, 1973).
+In this study (Fig. 1 & 2), it was observed that pod color changes from green colour at 10 DAA to brown color at 50 DAA and the seed color changes from greyed red group (184 A) at 10 DAA to black group (202 A) at 50 DAA.
+The color indicated was based on the Royal Horticultural Society (RHS) color chart.
+The optimum time for harvesting seeds at physiological maturity was indicated by the brown color of pods and black group (202 A) of seeds at 50 DAA, which was coincided with maximum seed quality characters.

 Table 1: Effect of maturity stages (DAA) on pod characteristics in winged bean cv.
 Revathy